Last Updated on December 11, 2022 by Peralta

 - If the dishwasher has a faulty water inlet valve, replace it with a new one.

-- In case the dishwasher motor is faulty, replace it with a new motor to avoid possible problems in the future.
+- If the dishwasher motor is faulty, replace it with a new one to avoid possible future problems.
 If it is stuck, you can take it out, free the rotating parts, and then reinstall it.

 - Ensure you unclog all the drain hoses to create a smooth passage for dirty water.